aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 1.2.1.
 Rosters

 A. Each team is made up of between seven and twenty-one players.

 i.
 A team must be able to field a legal set of required players to begin or continue a game.

 a.
 A team must be able to field six eligible players while the flag is not on the field.

 b.
 A team must be able to field seven eligible players while the flag is on the field.

 c.
-If a player’s injury would cause their team to forfeit, and the onsite medical staff believes the player can safely return to the field with approximately a minute or less of treatment, the game shall remain stopped until the player returns, rather than declaring a forfeit.
+If a player's injury would cause their team to forfeit, and the onsite medical staff believes the player can safely return to the field with approximately a minute or less of treatment, the game shall remain stopped until the player returns, rather than declaring a forfeit.

 B. Team rosters must abide by all USQ regulations regarding rosters.

 ⚑ *Forfeit*—Falling below seven eligible players